adjust/ios_sdk/README.md

 before initialising the SDK, `they won't be performed`.

-If you want any of these actions to be tracked with the adjust SDK before its actual initialisation, you must build a `custom actions queueing mechanism` inside your app.
+If you want any of these actions to be tracked with the Adjust SDK before its actual initialisation, you must build a `custom actions queueing mechanism` inside your app.
 You need to queue all the actions you want our SDK to perform and perform them once the SDK is initialised.

 Offline mode state won't be changed, tracking enabled/disabled state won't be changed, deep link reattributions will not be possible to happen, any of tracked events will be `dropped`.

 Another thing which might be affected by delayed SDK initialisation is session tracking.
-The adjust SDK can't start to collect any session length info before it is actually initialised.
+The Adjust SDK can't start to collect any session length info before it is actually initialised.
 This can affect your DAU numbers in the dashboard which might not be tracked properly.

-As an example, let's assume this scenario: You are initialising the adjust SDK when some specific view or view controller is loaded and let's say that this is not the splash nor the first screen in your app, but user has to navigate to it from the home screen.
+As an example, let's assume this scenario: You are initialising the Adjust SDK when some specific view or view controller is loaded and let's say that this is not the splash nor the first screen in your app, but user has to navigate to it from the home screen.
 If user downloads your app and opens it, the home screen will be displayed.
 At this moment, this user has made an install which should be tracked.
-However, the adjust SDK doesn't know anything about this, because the user needs to navigate to the screen mentioned previously where you decided to initialise the adjust SDK.
+However, the Adjust SDK doesn't know anything about this, because the user needs to navigate to the screen mentioned previously where you decided to initialise the Adjust SDK.
 Further, if the user decides that he/she doesn't like the app and uninstalls it right after seeing home screen, all the information mentioned above will never be tracked by our SDK, nor displayed in the dashboard.

 #### Event tracking